BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

+Let us start by briefly recalling the classical picture without gauge-fixing in order to set-up the notations and highlight the challenges to be addressed.

-A symplectic structure can always be defined from the gauge dependent local symplectic potential $\tilde{\theta}$ of \eqref{fundam_identities}, which is a one-form on the field space.
-It is based on the symplectic two-form
+We work with the space of classical fields~$\phi^i$.
+A symplectic structure can always be defined from the local symplectic potential $\theta^\mu$ of the gauge invariant Lagrangian $L$ appearing in \eqref{fundam_identities}, which is a one-form on the classical field space.
+Indeed, if we consider its associated spacetime codimension-one form $\theta$, this leads to a field space two-form

-which is defined for an arbitrary codimension one hypersurface $\varSigma$ in the spacetime.
-The contraction of the symplectic two-form \eqref{Symplectic_2} along the ghost number one field space vector field $V$ \eqref{V_BRST} generating the BRST transformations \eqref{BRST_trans} appears in the \textit{fundamental canonical relation} \eqref{integrable_charge}, which defines what an integrable charge is.
-A charge $Q=\int_{\varSigma}dq$ is called \textit{integrable} or \textit{Hamiltonian} if

-In this case, if the r.h.s. of \eqref{integrable_charge} never vanishes, one says that the symplectic two-form is invertible and it can be inverted by considering

-where the definition of $s$ in the BRST covariant phase space \eqref{defining_s} as the Lie derivative in field space was used.
-This provides a Poisson bracket for the charges $Q$ such that

-This means that the charges $Q$ canonically generate the symmetry associated with $V$, and this is the reason why they are called integrable or Hamiltonian.

-When $V$ is associated with the BRST symmetry \eqref{BRST_trans}, Eq.\eqref{integrable_charge} is actually never satisfied.
-The reason for this is explained in the next subsection and is based on the fact that the ghosts are actual fields and therefore $\delta c^A_1$ never vanishes.
-In this case, we have the following local fundamental canonical relation